AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/mage-store-data.md

 ## catalog\_product\_entity

 it is September 22nd, and _Clothes4U_ is rolling out three new items to its Fall line: "Throwback Bellbottoms", "Straight Leg Jeans", and "V-Neck T-Shirts."
-A _Clothes4U_ employee opens their Magento admin panel, clicks the "Add Product" button, and enters all the information for "Throwback Bellbottoms."
+A _Clothes4U_ employee opens their Magento admin panel, clicks **Add Product**, and enters all the information for "Throwback Bellbottoms."

 Satisfied with all the settings for "Throwback Bellbottoms," the employee clicks save, which inserts the first line below into the `catalog_product_entity` table.
 The employee repeats the process, creating another new Magento product for "Straight Leg Jeans," and then a third for "V-Neck T-Shirt," inserting the second and third lines below into the `catalog_product_entity` table: